Higher order duality and toric embeddings: Tropicalization of higher duals of toric varieties

 The $u$-weights of the five monomials in $h$ are respectively equal to $(2 +2, 1+1+1, 1+2,2+1, 1+1+1)$.
 We thus check that ${\rm in}_u(h) = - 4 x_5 x_7 x_8 + 4 x_4 x_8^2 + 3 x_5^2 x_9$ is not a monomial, as predicted.
 However, note that in cases where the ideal cannot be computed, we can still determine (via Theorems~\ref{th:trop} and~\ref{thm:euler}) all weights in the tropicalization. \end{example}

 {\bf Acknowledgements:} We are grateful to the Royal Institute of Technology and to the Centre of Mathematics for Applications at the University of Oslo, which hosted several of our first discussions, and to the Institut Mittag-Leffler, where the main part of this work was completed.
 We thank the G\"oran Gustafsson Foundation for providing financial support for our stays in Stockholm.
-We also thank the referee for a careful reading of our manuscript and for pointing out several typos in the formulas.
+We thank the referee for a careful reading of our manuscript and for pointing out several typos in the formulas.
+We also thank Christian J\"urgens for the correction of a statement in our previous version.

 \begin{bibdiv} \begin{biblist}

 \bib{BDRS1}{article}{ title={Generation of jets on $K3$ surfaces}, author={Th.
 Bauer}, author={S. Di Rocco}, author={T. Szemberg}, journal={J. Pure Appl.
 Algebra}, volume={146}, date={2000}, number={1}, pages={17--27} }